Treblle/oaas-laravel/README.md

 ## Treblle Laravel OaaS SDK

-A Laravel SDK for the Treblle Observability as a Service (OaaS).
-Easily retrieve and filter requests from APIs monitored by Treblle and expose the data to your end-customers.
+A Laravel SDK for Treblle Observability as a Service (OaaS).
+Easily retrieve and filter requests from APIs monitored by Treblle and expose that data to your end-customers.

 ## Requirements

 - PHP 8.1 or higher
 - Laravel 10.0 or higher
 - Guzzle HTTP 7.0 or higher

-## Features

-- 🚀 **Easy Integration** - Simple Laravel service provider and facade
-- 🔍 **Powerful Filtering** - Comprehensive filtering by customers, location, methods, request params, and more
-- 📊 **Rich Data Models** - Strongly typed data objects with helpful methods
-- 🔗 **Fluent API** - Chainable query builder for intuitive filtering
-- 📄 **Pagination** - Built-in pagination support
-- 🛡️ **Type Safety** - Full PHP 8.1+ type hints and enum support
-- ⚡ **Performance** - HTTP client with configurable timeouts and connection pooling

 ## Installation